Misti: Climate and vegetation

 The region has a semi-arid climate with mild temperatures.
-In Arequipa, temperatures are stable throughout the year, with minima of 6.9–11.2 C and maxima of 23.2–22.1 C. Temperatures decrease with elevation: In 1910, monthly mean temperatures at the summit ranged from -6 C in January to -9.7 C in May, June and August.
-In 1968 temperatures at the summit rose above freezing for a few days per year.
+In Arequipa, temperatures are stable throughout the year, with minima of 6.9 °C and maxima of 23.2 °C. Temperatures decrease with elevation.
+In 1910, monthly mean temperatures at the summit ranged from -6 °C in January to -9.7 °C in May, June and August.
+In 1968, summit temperatures rose above freezing for a few days each year.

 The summit is often covered in clouds.
-For most of the year, dry westerly winds blow over the Western Cordillera; during summer convection over the Amazon forces easterly flow that draws moisture to the Cordillera.
-Wind speeds at the summit can reach 5 m/s, with gusts to 16 m/s.
+For most of the year, dry westerly winds blow over the Western Cordillera; during summer, convection over the Amazon forces easterly flow that draws moisture to the Cordillera.
+Wind speeds at the summit are on average 5 m/s, with gusts to 16 m/s.
 Most precipitation falls during the austral summer (December to March); according to a 1974 publication, it reached 90 mm/year and a 1910 study found most precipitation to be in the form of snow or hail.
 During the wet season, rainstorms and flash floods erode the volcanic debris deposits.
-The snow cover rapidly melts away during the dry season.
+During the dry season, any snow cover tends to disappear quickly.
 The El Niño–Southern Oscillation and sea surface temperatures in the Atlantic and Pacific Oceans govern annual rainfall.
 After a wet and cold start to the Holocene, the climate in the Western Cordillera may have been moist until 5,200–5,000 years ago.
 A subsequent dry period lasted until the 16th century AD, when the Little Ice Age began.

 The region west of the Andes, including the terrain at the foot of Misti, is mostly desert with cacti and dwarf shrubs as the principal vegetation forms.
-The vegetation belt is known as the "Misti zone".
-There is an altitudinal gradation: vegetation is dominated by Franseria bushes between 2200–2900 m and by the bush Diplostephium tacorense above 3000 m.
+This vegetation belt is sometimes called the "Misti zone".
+Plant communities change with elevation: vegetation is dominated by ragweed bushes between 2200 m and by the bush Diplostephium tacorense above 3000 m.
 Other bushes occur mainly in creeks and valleys.
 At higher elevations, other genera such as Adesmia and Senecio idiopappus become more frequent, and at an elevation of about 3900 m Lepidophyllum quadrangulare becomes the dominant plant.
 Cacti, herbs, yareta cushion plants, ichu (Jarava ichu), as well as pioneer species like lichens and mosses, are important above 3500 m.
 Polylepis species form woodlands.
 Vegetation cover decreases above 4000 m elevation.

-Insects are the most important animals in the Peruvian mountains, and include beetles and hymenopterans (ants, bees, sawflies and wasps).
-Birds include the Andean condor.
-358 plant, 37 mammal and 158 bird species have been recorded (Note: The Bolivian grass mouse and two plant species, the stonecrop Sedum ignescens and Cantua volcanica, were discovered at Misti; the latter was named after where it was found.) in the region, including alpacas, guanacos, llamas and vicuñas.
 Most of the volcano is within the Salinas y Aguada Blanca National Reserve, which extends northwest of Misti and includes the volcano among its main attractions.
+358 plant, 37 mammal and 158 bird species have been recorded in the reserve, including alpacas, guanacos, llamas and vicuñas among the mammals and the Andean condor among the birds.
+Several species, such as the Bolivian grass mouse, the stonecrop Sedum ignescens, and Cantua volcanica, were first discovered at Misti; the name volcanica is a reference to Misti.